 Labor Contractions

-Contractions are one of the first signs an expectant mother gets when labor is beginning.
-Contractions come in two forms; Braxton Hicks contractions and the real thing, or true labor contractions.
-Braxton Hicks contractions are often times mistaken for real contractions, as they are very similar to one another.
-Braxton Hicks contractions are described as weak, inconsistent, and irregular, as they do not increase in intensity of duration or pain over time, nor do they get closer over time.
-Real contractions on the other hand, do get closer together over time, they are painful and they last longer as time passes.
-Real contractions can be timed, while Braxton Hicks contractions can not.
+Braxton Hicks contractions are described as weak, inconsistent, and irregular, and they do not increase in intensity of duration or pain over time, nor do they get closer over time.
+Real contractions, on the other hand, do get closer together over time, are painful, and last longer as time passes.
+Learn more about Braxton Hicks Contractions here.

 Timing Labor Contractions